-Buildings are highly complex systems, consisting of numerous component parts, which all influence the overall performance of the structure.
+Buildings are highly complex systems, consisting of numerous component parts, which all influence the overall performance of the structure as well as the indoor pollution.
 GPP approaches typically aim to address both the overall impact of a building, and the environmental characteristics of individual components.
 To gain an integrated view, the use of a dedicated environmental assessment tool can be very useful.